Best Stain Resistant Carpet [Marketing Hype vs What to Buy]

 Nylon is the most popular choice for homes and a big part of this is its stain resistance.
 Nylon carpet with a good stain coating sets the bar for resistance against spills and other mishaps.
 And while it may be a slight step down from wool at repelling oils, it doesn’t attract oil like some of the other carpet materials that I’ll discuss below.

 The trick with nylon is it varies carpet to carpet because its stain resistance isn’t natural like wool.
 The coating is what makes nylon carpets.
 There are many different brands with great coatings out there, but you still need to be careful which you choose.
-To learn more about which nylon you should choose, check out the article on branded vs unbranded nylon.
+To learn more about which nylon you should choose, check out the article on branded vs unbranded nylon or my review of DreamWeaver carpet, who heavily advertise with stain resistance.

 Polyester and Olefin Stain Resistance